 The International Agency for the Prevention of Blindness reports that glaucoma is the third leading cause of blindness globally.
 It is expected that 76 million people will have the condition by 2020.
 Of those affected, 11 million will be blind in both eyes.

-Between 2013 and 2040, the number of people with the disease is expected to increase by 74 percent.
-This is primarily due to the aging of the global population, and increased life expectancy in Asia and Africa, regions disproportionately affected by the disease.
+Between 2013 and 2040, the number of people with glaucoma is expected to increase by 74 percent.
+This is primarily due to the aging of the global population, and increased life expectancy in Asia and Africa, regions which are disproportionately affected by the disease.

 Ophthalmologists recommend the following strategies to reduce the risk of developing glaucoma: